 The dissertation is an independent study done by the student under supervision.
 Each candidate is allocated a supervisor with whom he/she shall have regular contacts during the period of research.
 A candidate has to undertake an applied research in any area related to International Cooperation and Development under the themes to be proposed by the Department, and submit a dissertation of approximately 15,000- 20,000 words as partial fulfillment of the award of Master of Arts degree in International Cooperation and Development.
 In evaluating the dissertation, the approved regulations of the Open University of Tanzania regarding dissertation apply.
 The mode of evaluation for the dissertation comprises 100% and is evaluated independently.

-- A Candidate who fails in only one of the courses undertaken in a trimester is allowed to sit for supplementary examination.
+- A Candidate who fails in only one of the courses undertaken in a trimester is allowed to sit for a supplementary examination.

 Final Award/Graduation Requirements

 The minimum pass mark for any course is “B” or 50%.
-Candidates, who successfully complete the required units and dissertation, qualify upon approval by Senate of the Open University of Tanzania, for the award of Masters of Arts in Governance and Leadership (MICD) degree.
+Candidates, who successfully complete the required units and dissertation, qualify for approval by Senate of the Open University of Tanzania, for the award of Masters of Arts in Governance and Leadership (MICD) degree.
 The MICD degree is not classified.

 Cost & Fees